RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 D. Flexibility
 Answer: B.

-In a managed cloud service context, one malicious cloud administrator could ostensibly victimize a great number of cloud customers, making the impact much greater than a sole insider in the legacy environment.
+**In a managed cloud service context, one malicious cloud administrator could ostensibly victimize a great number of cloud customers, making the impact much greater than a sole insider in the legacy environment**.

 The other options are not applicable to the insider threat.

 ### Question # 105 - The Cloud Security Alliance (CSA) publishes the Notorious Nine, a list of common threats to organizations participating in cloud computing.
 According to the CSA, what aspect of managed cloud services makes the threat of abuse of cloud services so alarming from a management perspective?